-So let’s examine the tools and how they are secured.
+So let’s examine the tools mounted inside the lid and how they are secured.

 The upper third of the lid is dominated by two full-width parallel boards secured to both sides of the lid.
 These two boards have edge lips and matching notches.
 The left side holds 7 marking gauges of various lengths and types.
 Four of them are dual-blade mortise gauges (kamakebiki) made by Kinshiro.
 After placing a marking gauge in its designated set of slots, it is secured by extending the tool’s beam or blade upwards and locking it in place with its own adjusting screw.
 This mounting method has been entirely successful.

 The right hand side of these parallel boards holds 8 hammers (gennou).
-The back-side of each notch and the surrounding lip is shaped to fit a specific hammer, and super-magnets help hold each hammer’s head in place.
+The back-side of each notch and the surrounding lip is shaped to fit a specific hammer, and super-magnets help hold each hammer’s steel head in place.

 The 11 chisels on the right side are held in place by friction between the chisel’s cone-shaped ferrules and the closely-fitted wood notches, and stay in place even when the lid is closed.
-But vibration can become a problem if I need to move the chest over a rough surface with the lid closed, so I wrap a rubber bungee cord around the chisel’s handles to keep them in their slots during rough transport.
+But vibration can become a problem if I need to move the chest over a rough surface with the lid closed, so I wrap a rubber bungee cord around the chisel’s handles to keep them in their slots during jiggly transport.

 Whatever chisel storage solution selected, I strongly urge Gentle Reader to ensure there is no opportunity for chisels to express their peckish nature for three reasons: First, 10 fingers are better than 9 (just ask Frodo); Second, red sticky stuff promotes rust; and Third, Murphy always has the last laugh.
-I promise you won’t like whatever gives that bastard the giggles when chisels are involved.
+I promise you won’t like whatever gives that bloody bastard the giggles when chisels are involved.